philsf-biostat/SAR-2023-016-BH/README.md

 # Time-adjusted effect of socioeconomic status in mortality rates after brain injury: cohort study

+This analysis expands on a previous analysis with a similar objective (**SAR-2023-004-BH-v02**), by employing more flexible modeling strategies to include time-dependent covariates that were dropped from the previous analysis.
+In the process the raw FIM scores were substituted by their quartiles.

-To determine the effect of socioeconomic status of the neighborhood on mortality of patients with brain injury, accounting for time-dependent covariates.
+The objective of this analysis is to determine the effect of socioeconomic status of the neighborhood on mortality of patients with brain injury, accounting for time-dependent covariates.

 Statistical Analysis for Brennan Hickson (US, 2023)
 <!-- Technical Report for Brennan Hickson (US, 2023) -->